Ale-Deto04/SnippetGuard/README.md

 ## Example of output

-Here are some simple examples of how SnippetGuard works:
+Here are some simple examples of how to use SnippetGuard:

 ### Basic usage
 ```bash